Biden: 'Our country hurts' after Hurricane Ian slams Florida

 WASHINGTON (AP) — President Joe Biden on Thursday said "our entire country hurts" along with the people of Florida after Hurricane Ian flooded communities across the state, knocked out power, forced people into shelters and raised fears of a "substantial loss of life."

-Biden said the storm could up as the “deadliest hurricane in Florida’s history.”
+Biden said the storm could end up as the “deadliest hurricane in Florida’s history.”

 During a visit to the headquarters of the Federal Emergency Management Agency, where he was briefed on federal response efforts, the president said, “The numbers are still unclear, but we’re hearing early reports of what may be substantial loss of life.”